What is a Lifetime ISA?

 - Not liable to inheritance tax

 - Cannot be used to pay creditors in the event of bankruptcy

-The Lifetime ISA was born out of an idea to create a pension-like ISA product.
-What we actually ended up with was a halfway measure.
-If you are saving for retirement then a pension, especially one which an employer contributes into as well, would be better.
+The Lifetime ISA was born out of an idea to create a pension-like ISA product and what we actually ended up with was a halfway measure.
+If you are saving for retirement, then a pension (especially one where an employer will contribute) may be better.
 Not only can you contribute more into a pension but you also receive tax relief on the way in.
-In addition there are no inheritance tax issues plus you can withdraw all of the money once you are age 55 without penalty.
-Of course there are tax implications on withdrawal from a pension however these can be mitigated by ensuring you have no other taxable income at the point of accessing your pension.
+In addition, there are no inheritance tax issues plus you can withdraw all of the money once you reach age 55 without any penalties.
+Of course, there are tax implications on withdrawal and so this will need to be considered.

 If you are using a Lifetime ISA to buy your first home you can benefit from the ability to deposit more (meaning you can save quicker).
 This does, however, come with a fairly big caveat, that being a 25% charge if you want to access your money early (and no access at all within 12 months).

 An advantage of a LISA is that once you have withdrawn the money to purchase a property, you are able to continue investing for your retirement, as the LISA was introduced to help investors get used to saving.
 Overall, a LISA has its advantages and is a good way of saving for a property or retirement but like anything, it has its disadvantages too and it is important to consider these before investing.